 Many cultures have used the enzymatic activity and probiotic nature of ferments to marinate their meat for centuries.
 Only in the past century have scientists discovered why these fermented marinades are so successful at tenderizing a tough cut of meat, leaving it succulent and flavorful.

 As with most foods, fermentation helps pre-digest the meat to make its nutrients more bio-available, but it can also have other benefits.
-The Weston A. Price foundation notes that eating pork causes chemical changes in the blood that can result in fatigue, but pork that has undergone lacto-fermentation in traditional curing practices, or through marination, avoids these pitfalls.
+A. Price Foundation notes that eating pork causes chemical changes in the blood that can result in fatigue, but pork that has undergone lacto-fermentation in traditional curing practices, or through marination, avoids these pitfalls.

 While salt curing a whole ham may be a bit more than you want to take on in the kitchen, a quick probiotic marinade with any one of these ferments can give you many of the same results without a hefty time investment.